 Finally, you can achieve row-level security for your embedded dashboard based on user-based filtering configuration with Bold BI Embedded.

 I hope this article provided you with needed information about user-based filtering imposing row-level security in embedded dashboards with Bold BI.
-If you have any questions about user-based filtering, please post them as comments in this blog.
-You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in.
+If you have any questions on this blog, please feel free to post them in the following comment section.
+To get started with Bold BI, please request a free 30-minute demo with our experts to discuss creating dashboards and any other features you would like to learn more about.
+You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in to submit your support question.